red-collar-official/flutter_kore/packages/umvvm/doc/disabling_components.md

 final app = App();
 ```

-### Disabling DI component
+### Disabling DI Component

-You can disable DI container at all and inject dependencies your own way.
+You can disable the DI container entirely and inject dependencies in your own way.

-It is also true that you can bypass all components except from <b>ViewState</b> and <b>ViewModel</b> and use them as state management.
-You can also safely call <b>Apis</b> (if you use them) in view models because view models mix <b>ApiCaller</b> mixin (more information about <b>ApiCaller</b> [here](./custom_instances.md)).
+It is also true that you can bypass all components except `ViewState` and `ViewModel` and use them as state management.
+You can also safely call `Apis` (if you use them) in view models because view models mix the `ApiCaller` mixin (more information about `ApiCaller` [here](./custom_instances.md)).

-This way you can impelement your own domain design.
+This way you can implement your own domain design.

-It is also useful for small projects cause you can just use state management and split it to <b>InstanceParts</b> if code start to grow (more information about <b>InstanceParts</b> [here](./instance_part.md)).
+It is also useful for small projects because you can just use state management and split it into `InstanceParts` if the code starts to grow (more information about `InstanceParts` [here](./instance_part.md)).

-You can also use your own state management and use this package for domain, DI, or http.
-With <b>app.instances</b> you can always get objects from container - just don't forget to dispose them manually.
+You can also use your own state management and use this package for domain, DI, or HTTP.
+With `app.instances`, you can always get objects from the container—just don't forget to dispose of them manually.

-You only always need to define global app instance.
+You only always need to define a global app instance.